 Oh, and she described Position doubtful as a love story.
 I’m looking forward to reading it.

 Jennifer Rayner and Omar Musa, Generation less (with Laura White)

-My final session of the festival was probably also my most overtly political, as its focus was Jennifer Rayner’s book Generation less in which she explores her theory that her generation (she was born in 1986) will be the first generation in 80 years to be worse off than its parents.
+My final session of the festival was probably also my most overtly political, as its focus was Jennifer Rayner’s book Generation less in which she explores her theory that her generation, the Millennials, (she was born in 1986) will be the first generation in 80 years to be worse off than its parents.
 When her parents were her age, she said, they had a house, stable jobs, and a superannuation scheme under way.
 We are facing a time of reducing opportunity for young people, she argued, and if we don’t do something about it, everyone will be worse off.

 Departing from my more usual chronological reporting, I’m going to start with a comment I heard as I was leaving the theatre.
 The person, around my age, said to her companion, “I really just wanted to hear him talk because he’s such an interesting character”.
 Hmmm … if this was referring to Omar Musa versus Jennifer Rayner, which I presume it was, then was the hidden message here that she didn’t much engage with the rest of what she heard?
 Certainly, the two – also of a certain age – who were sitting behind me didn’t seem to, as they left partway after quite a bit of muttering between themselves.
 Of course, it may be that they had an important dinner engagement to get ready for.
 But enough of that, let me get back to my report …

 Because, the point is that Rayner’s thesis can be confronting to us of the baby-boomer generation.
 It would be easy to get defensive, except, as members of the audience pointed out, many of us have children in her generation and are seeing firsthand of what she speaks.
 Rayner admitted that she was expecting quite a backlash, but for this reason she has more often got understanding and a desire to do something.